starbornone/price-to-work-hours-converter/README.md

 The following settings can be configured:

-- **Hourly Wage**: Set your wage, which is used for all work-hour calculations.
+- **Hourly Wage** and **Yearly Wage**: Set your wage, which is used for all work-hour calculations.
 - **Work Hours per Day**: Define how many hours you typically work in a day to display results in both hours and days if applicable.
+This isn't required if you enter an Hourly Wage, but it helps also display work-day calculations.
-- **Global Currency**: Choose a default currency for conversion, with options to change it per website.
+- **Currency**: Choose your currency for conversion.

 ## Development